nekomeowww/CustomDrones/README.md

 I am not here to steal his work.
 I want to help him to maintain the project.
 I will abusolutely keep HIS NAME inside the repo and the mod info, and HIS COMPLETED WORK (I will change some if I find bugs or so).
 If he finally come back and wish to work the project alone continually, WilliamEz is welcome to do.
-As an user or as a programmer, feel free to  provide the idea you have and point my mistake.
+Whether you are a user or a programmer, feel free to  provide the idea you have and point my mistake.

 ## Development